Chapter 31:

 His shoulders stiffened beneath the protective gear.

 A figure detached from the shadows behind the group—another silhouette in identical gear.
-Haruka’s stomach clenched as the figure approached.
-Had they been discovered already?
+Her stomach clenched as they approached.
 The tension held her rigid until gloved fingers pushed up a scratched visor, revealing Kurobane’s stern features beneath.

-“I expected him to pull something like this,” Kurobane said, barely above a whisper.
+“I expected him to pull something like this,” Kurobane said.
 “And I knew you’d follow him into it.”

-Blood thundered in Haruka’s ears.
+Blood thundered in her ears.
 The world had been spinning without her, and now she was finally catching up.
-“Wait for me,” she told them both, her voice steadier than her hands.

-The final infected struck the concrete with a sickening thud.
+The last infected struck the concrete with a thud.
 The wall fractured on impact.
-The remains—no longer recognizably human—peeled away in chunks of wet matter.
+The remains peeled away in chunks of wet matter.

-Ren averted his eyes.
-He let his arm fall, a single tremor running through his fingers before they went still.
+He averted his eyes and let his arm fall, a single tremor running through his fingers before they went still.
 Inside his skull, the pressure subsided, and the world’s weight settled back into place with that subtle, discordant vibration only he perceived.

 The power plant’s cramped interior surprised him—the mall it supplied towered by comparison.
 Metal walkways intersected overhead while dead control panels stretched across the far wall, interrupted occasionally by screens sputtering with the last dregs of emergency power.
 Thick cables snaked across the ceiling before disappearing into concrete marked with faded caution stripes and peeling warning signs.

-The infected were everywhere—sprawled across control panels, crumpled beneath toppled equipment, frozen in final postures of flight or surrender.
-Some bodies had been shredded beyond recognition, while others appeared almost peaceful.
+There were bodies everywhere—sprawled across control panels, crumpled beneath toppled equipment, frozen in final postures of flight or surrender.

-He searched for evidence of survivors.
-He found nothing.
+He searched for evidence of survivors and found nothing.
 He drifted past storage bays with gaping lockers, abandoned uniforms dangling from hooks.
+Nothing.

 Ren halted where machinery once hummed with human oversight.
 He spun a full circle, squinting into the darkness.
 No mistake.
 He was the only one alive in this place.
 With a sharp pivot, he rushed back toward the entrance.